Canon G7 X Mark III vs Nikon B500

 It is notable that the G7X Mark III has a microphone port, which is missing on the B500.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The G7X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the B500 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the B500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the B500 was succeeded by the Nikon B600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the G7X Mark III and B500 can be found, respectively, in the Canon G7 X Mark III Manual (free pdf) or the online Nikon B500 Manual.

 So how do things add up?
 Is the Canon G7 X Mark III better than the Nikon B500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.